FridrichMethod/Uncertainty-Calculator/README.md

 result_unit = J/K

-# Print separately or integrally: separate = 0 or 1
+# Separate equation or not: separate = 0 or 1

 eg.